quishqa/WRF-Chem_SP/README.md

 to use `test.dat`, which has only five AQS.

 ## How to use
-Examples of how to use these modules is shown in `model_eval_sp.py`:
+Examples of how to use these modules is shown in `model_eval_sp.py`, you can use this file as a template for your experiments:

 ```python